CSC207-UofT/course-project-tut0201-007/phase0/progress_report.md

 * The University of Toronto API has worked well.
 The API provides a lot of information about courses, which makes the schedule creator program's ability to generate schedules based on user specification far more powerful and flexible.
 # Group Member Work Overview

-**TODO**: Put "a brief summary of what each group member has been working on and what they plan to work on next.".
-Make sure formatting matches between different people.

 ## Anton
 * Worked On: